Harlem512/prettier-plugin-catspeak/README.md

 > Once men turned their thinking over to machines in the hope that this would set them free.
 But that only permitted other men with machines to enslave them.

-An unofficial Prettier plugin for formatting Catspeak's `.meow` files.
+An unofficial Prettier plugin for formatting Catspeak's `.meow` files and providing syntax highlighting.
 Still a work in-progress.

 ## Features

+- Catspeak syntax highlighting!
 - Pretty printing using Prettier's algorithm and mostly following Javascript formatting.
 - Lovingly hand-written printing and ast-building logic.
 - Comment support using Prettier's builtin plugin comment algorithm (it tries its best).
 - Doesn't format files with syntax errors.
 - Test cases!

+## To Install

+Download a [release](https://github.com/Harlem512/prettier-plugin-catspeak/releases) and run the `Extensions: Install from VSIX...` command palette option to install it.

+Marketplace download coming when it's done.

 ## Options